Turn grocery runs into boss battles and habit-building into achievement unlocks.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Create your XP economy: Assign point values to activities.
+Assign point values to activities across your skill trees.
 Gym session = 50 XP.
-Read a book = 100 XP.
+Finish a book = 100 XP.
 Try a new restaurant = 30 XP.
-The numbers don't matter—consistency does.
-Write your XP values on index cards and keep them visible.
-100 XP = 1 skill level across all trees.
+Write these values on index cards.
+Set 100 XP = 1 skill level.
+The exact numbers matter less than keeping them consistent.

-Design your achievement system: Brainstorm 20-30 achievements across your skill trees.
-Some should be grind-based ('Log 100 workouts'), others creative ('Cook with an ingredient you've never used'), some social ('Host a dinner party').
+Brainstorm 20-30 achievements: grind-based ('Log 100 workouts'), creative ('Cook with an ingredient you've never used'), social ('Host a dinner party').
 Make physical tokens—print badges, use coins, craft wooden tiles.
-Display completed achievements prominently.
+Display completed achievements where you'll see them daily.

 Get everything you need to make this quest amazing.